phetsims/qa/doc/qa-book.md

 The wrapper index is password protected!
 The Simulation, Events:colorized, and Events:json are not password protected.

 When making issues, try to include the specific link you were using when you found the problem.
-You may need to message it to the developer if the issue is in a public repo.
+You need to Slack the link to the developer if the issue is in a public GitHub repository.

 #### Wrapper Index Test